 As the southernmost atoll, Glover’s Reef houses the best formed coral atoll structure and a white sandy bottom.
 This site is actually the least visited since it’s the furthest from the mainland, making it even more special and secluded for one-on-one diving.

 As the name suggests, this dive site hosts hard, coral ridges spanning east to west.
-This unique geography calls for a vibrant community of sharks, rays and even moray eels.
-About five minutes off the coast of San Pedro Town in Ambergris Caye, this is one of the most beautiful sites to dive.
+This unique geography calls for a vibrant community of sharks, rays, and even moray eels.
+About five minutes off the coast of San Pedro Town in Ambergris Caye, this is one of the most beautiful sites to dive in Belize.